From hotly anticipated HBO shows to Prime Video originals, Hari Nef has been seemingly everywhere this past year.

 It ends up that Rock doesn't get they-mitzvahed that day ("I don't want to be labeled as anything.
 Not as a girl, or boy, nonbinary, a Jew, Christian, Muslim, not even as a New Yorker," they tell their parents) and instead, Rabbi Jen officiates Charlotte herself as an adult into the Jewish faith.

 Nef, a longtime Sex and the City fan, wrote of her excitement about the appearance, which was written for her by Michael Patrick King: “With each passing year I measured my life and my body and my bedpost against Carrie in season 1: 32 years old, lithe and wry in a little black dress, unwavering in her resolve to bridge fantasy and reality. her trials and truisms, her affect, her haunts–they grew ambient to me. 'what would Carrie do?'” she posted on Instagram.

 L. Roy Dunham on 'The Marvelous Mrs. Maisel'

-On episode six of The Marvelous Mrs. Maisel season four, which airs Friday, March 4, Hari Nef can next be seen playing L. Roy Dunham, a culture reporter for The Daily News who is not the biggest fan of Midge Maisel or her stand-up act.
+On episode six of The Marvelous Mrs. Maisel season four, Hari Nef can be seen playing L. Roy Dunham, a culture reporter for The Daily News who is not the biggest fan of Midge Maisel or her stand-up act.

 Dunham's name first pops up at the beginning of season four, after Midge and her manager Susie catch wind of a scathing article detailing Mrs. Maisel's firing from the Shy Baldwin tour.
-Midge and Susie initially mistake the gender-neutral pen name for a man, but they'll be plenty surprised when Nef's Dunham shows up.
+Midge and Susie initially mistake the gender-neutral pen name for a man, but they're plenty surprised when Nef's Dunham shows up in person.

 Christina Izzo is the Deputy Editor of My Imperfect Life.